YJonmo/Source-Space-ICA-for-EEG-and-MEG/README.md

 How to use (easy!):

 1) Download the fieldtrip toolbox and add its path to your MATLAB (folders and subfolders)
-2) Download the contents of this repository and put them in a folder
+2) Download the contents of this repository and put them in a folder and add its path to MATLAB
 3) For EEG, run the code SourceSpaceICA_Demo_EEG.m
 4) For MEG, run the code SourceSpaceICA_Demo_MEG.m